College Student Affairs Leadership Faculty

 College Student Affairs Leadership/Adult and Higher Education Adjunct Faculty

-Director of Housing and Health Services
+Associate Vice Provost & Director of Housing and Health Services

 B.A., Alma College; M.Ed., Grand Valley State University; Ph.D., Michigan State University

-Favorite Quote: “Every student matters, and what you do matters to students”
+Favorite Quote: “Every student matters, and what you do matters to students.”

 B.A.A.
 Central Michigan University, M.P.A., Grand Valley State University, Ed.D., Eastern Michigan University

 Aaron graduated with her Bachelor of Applied Arts degree from Central Michigan University, her Master of Public Administration from Grand Valley State University, and her Doctor of Education from Eastern Michigan University.
-The title of her dissertation is “Examining the Impact of Student Involvement and Intercultural Experiences on Perceptions of Institutional Commitment to Diversity.
+The title of her dissertation is, “Examining the Impact of Student Involvement and Intercultural Experiences on Perceptions of Institutional Commitment to Diversity.”

 Aaron is also a facilitator of StrengthsQuest and True Colors.
-She consults with area K-12 schools in college access, hazing, and diversity initiatives.
+She consults with area K-12 schools on college access, hazing, and diversity initiatives.
 She is active member of the Allendale Rotary and volunteers with the Allendale PTO, Allendale Youth Soccer Organization, and Allendale Little League.

 Vice Provost for Student Affairs and Dean of Students